2015 WHCA JOURNALISM AWARDS

 A nine-member board of directors, elected by correspondents, addresses access to the chief executive; coverage arrangements; work space arrangements; logistics and costs for press travel to accompany a president on the road.
 Information about our OFFICERS and BOARD MEMBERS is available on our site.

 The association also holds an ANNUAL DINNER to raise money for WHCA℠ SCHOLARSHIPS and honor the professional recipients of the WHCA's JOURNALISM AWARDS.
-The 2014 WHCA℠ dinner was held on May 3, 2014.
-The 2015 dinner will take place on April 25th.
+The 2015 WHCA℠ dinner was held on April 25th.
 Proceeds from the White House Correspondents’ Association annual dinner go toward scholarships and awards that recognize aspiring and accomplished journalists.
 Auctions and raffles of WHCA℠ dinner tickets designed to raise money for other organizations or for commercial purposes are against the policy of the WHCA℠.

 SCHOLARSHIPS for promising journalism students play an important part in the associations' mission.
 Read about the talented recipients who were honored and learn about our expanded scholarship program.

 We are proud to sponsor several prestigious professional journalism AWARDS that highlight our colleagues' significant accomplishments in the field.
 A CALL FOR SUBMISSIONS goes out in January, and awards are presented in the spring at the annual dinner.